Published July 6, 2026 by Nicole Burke

 tips for first time gardeners

-If you're wondering what should a beginner gardener plant, the answer is herbs.
+If you're wondering what a beginner gardener should plant, the answer is herbs.
 You can grow a ton of herbs, even in a small space, even indoors.
-Herbs are super forgiving, you can cut from them again and again, and they really are the best way to get started in your kitchen garden.
+Herbs are super forgiving; you can cut from them again and again, and they really are the best way to get started in your kitchen garden.
 My first real experience growing my own food was keeping a pot of chives my mom gave me alive.
-Every time I snipped some greens for an omelette or a baked potato, I felt like Ina Garten.
+Every time I snipped some greens for an omelet or a baked potato, I felt like Ina Garten.

 If you're a beginner gardener who's killed your fair share of plants and are convinced you'll never have a green thumb, herbs are the way to go.